The function of long non-coding RNAs originating at CpG island promoters

 Deficiency of MeCP2 causes Rett Syndrome, whereas its excess causes MeCP2 Duplication Syndrome.
 The level of MeCP2 expression is therefore of critical importance for brain function, both during development and in the adult brain.
 MeCP2 is a chromosome binding protein that affects gene expression, but our understanding of its detailed role in the brain remains sketchy.
 We hope to develop a cultured cell assay using neurons that may replace the mouse as an assay for this disorder and lead us to underlying mechanisms.

-Adrian's research group is interested in the way chemical marking of chromosomes influences genome activity in normal cells and in disease.
-As a member of Associate Faculty he aims to pursue research projects in collaboration with Sanger scientists, taking advantage of the Institute's strength in large scale genetics and genomics.
+Adrian's research focus explores the way chemical marking of chromosomes influences genome activity in normal cells and in disease.
+As a member of Associate Faculty he pursued research projects in collaboration with Sanger scientists, taking advantage of the Institute's strength in large-scale genetics and genomics.